Through The Fibro Fog

 Instructions

-• Add the apple and blueberries to the baking dish and drizzle with honey.
+• Add the cored, diced apples and blueberries to the baking pan and drizzle with honey.

-• In a bowl, add the ingredients for the crisp topping.
+• In a large bowl, add the ingredients for the crisp topping - the oats, butter, spices, pumpkin seeds and brown sugar.
 Rub the butter between your fingers so that it softens and combines with the oats and other ingredients.
 Top the fruit filling with the mixture.

 • Bake for 40-45 minutes until the topping begins to brown.
 Keep an eye on it in the last ten minutes for any signs of burning!